 I gave a little favor out to each guest with a rabbit peep, a few circus peanuts, and some green licorice (representing celery).

-At the shower we made the mom-to-be a door hanger out of scrapbook paper that says, “Please Knock the Baby is Sleeping” and used contact paper to laminate it.
-We also each wrote a note to her about something we admire about her (to inspire and uplift her on the tough day).
-And finally, we made her a A-Z baby book out of scrapbook paper.
+At the shower, we made the mom-to-be a door hanger out of scrapbook paper that says, “Please Knock the Baby is Sleeping” and used contact paper to laminate it.
+We also each wrote a note to her about something we admire about her (to inspire and uplift her on a tough day).
+And finally, we made her an A-Z baby book out of scrapbook paper.
 Each person was in charge of 2 letters.
-For example the first person had letters A and B and they drew a picture or cut something out of scrapbooking paper to represent A (like an apple) on the one side and then B (like a boat on the other).
+For example, the first person had letters A and B and they drew a picture or cut something out of scrapbooking paper to represent A (like an apple) on the one side and then B (like a boat on the other).